MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

    library(mrsdeploy)
    ```

-1. Create a GLM model called `carsModel` using the dataset `mtcars`, which is a built-in data frame in R. This model estimates the probability of a vehicle being fitted with a manual transmission based on horsepower (hp) and weight (wt)
+1. Create a GLM model called `carsModel` using the dataset `mtcars`, which is a built-in data frame in R. Using horsepower (hp) and weight (wt), this model estimates the probability that a vehicle has been fitted with a manual transmission.

    ```R
    # Create glm model with `mtcars` dataset